These are the speakers of the last HospitalityInside Think Tank, which took place in Berlin in June 2022.

 He has been recognised for his conservation-based and sustainable approach, receiving National Geographics’ World Legacy Award, the Aga Khan Award, and was recognised by the World Travel & Tourism Council for contributions to Conservation and Sustainable Development Goals.
 He has worked with the UNWTO, IUCN, UNESCO and The World Bank in developing tourism destinations.

 An advocate of Sustainability and ESG principles, he has led the formation of two major Wildlife Reserves in the ME, each successfully balancing tourism development and Protected Area management.

-Recently joining Buro Happold in Riyadh, he is focussing on Sustainable and ESG-based destination development strategy, currently working with the Saudi Ministry of Tourism as Program Director.
+Recently joining Buro Happold Engineering in Riyadh, he is focussing on Sustainable and ESG-based destination development strategy, currently working with the Saudi Ministry of Tourism as Program Director.

 As founder of sustainable development consultancy Destination-360, he conducts pro-bono advisory services to destinations on tourism development, conservation and biodiversity protection.

 Thomas is a Director and Head of Sustainability & Climate Europe with the global Consultancy Buro Happold and based in Berlin.
 He is a passionate consultant and advisor to public and private clients with a deep understanding of the importance of multidisciplinary collaboration in driving best practice solutions and also advises city municipalities, as well as real estate developers on Environmental, Social and Governance (ESG), Taxonomy and Portfolio Strategies.

 With his multidisciplinary team he also reviews stranding assets and provides decarbonization strategies on building and campus level for office and hotel portfolios in Germany and beyond.
 He recently served as an independent consultant to the European Commission on Sustainable Development along the Belt and Road Initiative.